 Three Reasons A Chimney Leaks and How We Can Help

 No one ever really gives their chimney any extra thought until something goes wrong.
 While a chimney provides appropriate ventilation for your fireplace, it also protects your home from natural elements like the weather.
 Even a small chimney leak can lead to a huge amount of damage from mold and mildew to compromising the structural integrity of the home.
-There are (usually) three main reasons why your chimney will start to leak and our experts at TruBlue Roofing want to take a minute to address these problems.
+There are (usually) three main reasons why your chimney will start to leak and our experts at TruBlue Roofing and Remodeling want to take a minute to address these problems.

 Reason #1:Compromised Chimney Top

 The simplest cause of a chimney leak is water going straight in from the top of the structure.
 While you might not be able to see it from the ground, your chimney has a chimney cover (sometimes referred to as a “cap”) and crown that are essential for keeping rain, animals and debris from entering your home.

 The chimney cover is the piece that covers the opening of the chimney and prevents items from getting in.
 The cover can become compromised over time to develop a hole or crack that may allow rain to enter the structure.
 The solution is to either repair or replace the chimney cover.

 The chimney crown is the piece of cement that is at the top of the actual chimney that prevents moisture from getting in between the spaces created by the flue lining and the masonry of the chimney.
 If the chimney has any cracks, over time, they will begin to grow and allow for moisture to enter the chimney and cause severe damage.

 Reason #2: Roof Flashing Problems